rameloni/tywaves-chisel/README.md

   order to generate the symbol table for Tywaves waveform viewer and provides an option to launch the waveform viewer after the simulation

-> While `TywavesSimulator` is central part of the Tywaves project and its functionalities are not fully supported
+> While `TywavesSimulator` is a central part of the Tywaves project and its functionalities are not fully supported
-> yet, `ParametricSimulator` is
+> yet, the `ParametricSimulator` is able to simulate any Chisel circuit.
+In case you need to simulate a circuit that is
-> should be able to simulate any Chisel circuit.
-In case you need to simulate a circuit that is not supported
+> not supported by `TywavesSimulator`, you can use `ParametricSimulator` to emit a VCD trace (however, you will not have
-> by `TywavesSimulator`, you can use `ParametricSimulator`.
+> a "chisel" representation of the signals in the waveform viewer).
 >
 > If you want to try the functionalities of `Tywaves` then `TywavesSimulator` is the right choice.
 > But, if you want to visualize waveforms of any chisel circuit without issues related to features not supported yet,